Skip to main content

 RFM started as an annual fundraiser for Rosedale International in the summer of 2006.

-Since then, we have pedaled millions of miles together in support of global missions.
+Since then, we have pedaled thousands of miles together in support of global missions.
 As an agency, RI’s goal is to bring Jesus to the world and see the world come to love Jesus.
-The efforts of RFM are vital to that work and have raised over $1.55 million to help us nurture, equip, and send disciple-makers of Jesus to some of the least reached areas of the world.
+The efforts of RFM are vital to that work and have raised over $1.66 million to help us nurture, equip, and send disciple-makers of Jesus to some of the least reached areas of the world.

 We’d like to thank everyone who has ridden, volunteered, or supported RFM in the past (and those considering joining for the first time) — your miles are deeply appreciated by everyone in the RI family!